AdrianMrn/Research-PoC-Ethical-Hacking/README.md

 To make sure hostapd knows where to find this config file, the `DAEMON_CONF` variable in `/etc/default/hostapd` needs to be set to the config file we just edited(`/etc/hostapd/hostapd.conf`).

-Finally, stop and start all services to refresh their settings:
+Finally, stop and start all services to refresh their settings (simply using `sudo service xxx restart` wouldn't work):

     sudo systemctl stop hostapd
     sudo systemctl stop dnsmasq